GSG-G8/art-gallery/README.md

 ## Summary

-Art gallery is an Arab web application which allows artists to view their arts. so each artist has a profile .
-Customers can buy arts
+Art gallery is an Arab web application which allows artists to view their arts, each artist has a profile to present his/her arts so customers can buy their paintings.

 ## Challenge